klipski/vocabulary/README.md

 # vocabulary
 My program written in Python for learning english vocabulary.

-Files with vocabulary is located in "vocabulary" directory.
+Files with vocabulary are located in "vocabulary" directory.
 Single line of file is: "english word;equivalent in another language".